PET TRAVEL TIPS ’N TRICKS

 MAKE SURE YOU HAVE THE RIGHT CARRIER Requirements vary by airlines and size of the plane, so make sure you know what those requirements are before you arrive at the airport.
 Animals must be able to stand up, turn around and lie down in a natural position in the kennel.

-If your pet receives a rabies vaccination at Strawbridge Animal Care, you will receive rabies Certificate of Vaccination.
+If your pet receives a rabies vaccination at Strawbridge Animal Care, you will receive a rabies Certificate of Vaccination.
 All dogs are required to be licensed and, in some towns, cats are required to be licensed.
 Each town’s licensing year may vary, and you will be required to present Rabies Certificate of Vaccination with an expiration date that is good for the entire licensing year for your town.

 Check the requirements of the states of arrival and departure, and the requirements of your airline.
 They will often require a health certificate within a specified number of days before travel.
 If you are driving, check the requirements of each state you will be traveling through.
 Be sure to schedule an appointment within the required time frame, and a veterinarian at Strawbridge Animal Care will provide you with a Health Certificate; provided your pet is in good health to travel.
 The website of the United States Department of Agriculture is a great source of information: